-The last wave of the upsurge followed after September 17, when students came out nation-wide in reaction to the news of the death in prison of black consciousness leader, Steve Biko.
+The last wave of the upsurge followed after 17 September, when students came out nationwide in reaction to the news of the death in prison of black consciousness leader, Steve Biko.
 Riots spread throughout the country and particularly in the Eastern Cape.

-By late August, however, twenty members of the SSRC had been arrested and the last declared president of the SSRC, Trofomo Sono, had fled into exile.
-On October 19 the government outlawed 17 organisations, most of the organisational structures of the Black Consciousness Movement.
+By late August, however, twenty members of the SSRC had been arrested and the last declared president of the SSRC, Tromfomo Sono, had fled into exile.
+On 19 October the government outlawed seventeen organisations, most of the organisational structures of the Black Consciousness Movement.
 The 1976/7 uprising had come to an end.

 Leaderless for the moment, the youth movement receded and the reaction gained a temporary upper hand.
 But unlike 1960, the ebb the movement entered did not at all indicate a decisive victory for the state and reaction.
 The new generation of working class youth were merely hardened and steeled by the barbaric actions of the regime.
 The lull was merely the prelude to even bigger confrontations between the classes in the future.